byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 *Freshly washed kefir grains prepared for natural dehydration.*

 #### A Culinary Culture Of Delight ~ The Champagne Of Milk
-Producing a beverage thicker than milk that can be made from ever so mildly tart to super-sour and if properly prepared is effervescent.
+*Producing a beverage thicker than milk that can be made from ever so mildly tart to super-sour and if properly prepared is effervescent.*

 The symbiotic community of organisms that ferment milk into kefir includes yeasts, which produce alcohol at levels ranging from tenths of a percentage to as high as 3 percent (depending upon length of fermentation and other factors).
 Because of its alcohol content and effervescence, kefir has been called “the champagne of milks.”
-Kefir pairs wonderfully with raw or cooked vegetables, fruits and meats, makes beautiful salad dressings, dips, cold soups and can be further cultured into artisan cheese and bread starters.
+Kefir pairs wonderfully with raw or cooked vegetables, fruits and meats, makes beautiful salad dressings, dips, cold soups, smoothies and can be further cultured into artisan cheese and bread starters.

 ![Freshly Pressed Kefir Cheese](./kefirImages/pressedFreshKefirCheese_201612_web.jpg) *Freshly Pressed Kefir Cheese*